 The area surrounding Jing’an Temple is a lovely place (I actually used to live there).
 The streets are set around a beautiful recreated temple with a long history; you can go inside and get some great pictures.
 There are plenty of bistros, cafes, and shops nearby if you’d like to hang out there for a while.

-Have Some Extra Time?
+Have Some Extra Time in Shanghai?

 China is full of beautiful water towns and picturesque snapshots of old China that still exist relatively untouched.

 While trips to nearby cities such as Suzhou are great fun, there is actually an option much closer.
 Zhujiajiao Ancient Town is on metro line seventeen.
 It’s the best preserved of Shanghai’s four water towns.
 Definitely only worth attempting if you have extra time.